Learn more about…

 JLPT stands for Japanese Language Proficiency Test which measures your Japanese language ability according to a set of international standards.
 Many companies in Japan requires you to have passed at least N2 level of the JLPT.
 More information about the JLPT can be found on the official website.
 At Coto Language Academy, we provide JLPT training course for N3, N2 and N1 classes, for more information please kindly refer to our course page.

-１− What kind of courses are available are at Coto Language Academy?
+１− What kind of courses are available are at Coto Japanese Academy?

-We offer intensive conversation course, part-time group lessons, private & dispatch lesson and JLPT training course.
+We offer intensive conversation course, part-time group lessons, private & dispatch lesson and JLPT training courses.
 To know more about our available course, please kindly refer to our course page.

 ２− How many students are there in a class?